WhatLibrarian/jekyll-now/Projects/ww1.md

 ### Video
 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/QCkm0lL-6lc/0.jpg)](https://www.youtube.com/watch?v=QCkm0lL-6lc) A little *starry eyed* but gets to an importance.

-Yes, you can group annotate in Canvas, but this will allow students to learn annotation skills and give them an introduction to an open scholarly communication tool that they can use in their professional lives.
+Yes, you can group annotate in Canvas, however, this will allow students to learn annotation skills and give them an introduction to an open scholarly communication tool that they can use in their professional lives.

 Example Uses in the classroom